 More stable topping

 I always add a few tablespoons of cream cheese to the cream before whipping.
-It's optional, but it gives the cream more structure and helps it hold better for a couple of days.
+It's optional, but it gives the cream more structure and helps it hold better for a few days.

 Assembling the tarts